Aamir-Basha/Agumented-Reality-in-Disguise-ARID-/README.md

 # ARID: Augmented Reality in Disguise

-**ARID** is a unique project that explores the possibility of embedding secret messages in everyday images using QR codes and augmented reality (AR).
-The goal is to transform regular images into carriers of hidden, encrypted communication, leveraging the human tendency to overlook common visual elements in daily life.
-These QR codes, undetectable by the naked eye, contain encrypted messages that can only be deciphered by a specialized device—**the Monocle from Brilliant Labs**.
+**ARID** is a project that embeds secret messages in images using QR codes and augmented reality (AR).
+It converts ordinary images into carriers of encrypted communication, utilizing QR codes that are invisible to the naked eye.
+These codes contain encrypted messages that can only be decoded using the Monocle from Brilliant Labs.

-**Showcasing** There is a script for Running the Project Without the Monocle
+**Showcasing:** There is a script for Running the Project Without the Monocle

-Here’s an example:
+## Here’s an example:

 <div style="display: inline-block; margin-right: 10px;">
     <img src="./images/showcasing.png" alt="Image 1" width="300" />